rvsmooth/cancufdocs/docs/guides/bl_unlock.md

   - Repace <your_received_key> with the unlock code from the email
   - Confirm the unlock on your phone via power buttons

+!!! success "Congratulations!!"
-**Congratulations!!
-Your bootloader has been unlocked successfully**
+    Your bootloader has been unlocked successfully